TuyaOS Link SDK For C V1.0

 Function prototype int tuya_iot_dp_report_json(tuya_iot_client_t* client, char* dps)

-Remark Call this service function in the main loop of the program.
+Notes Call this function in the main loop.

 {